solo-system/solo-system.github.io/_posts/2017-07-26-new-soundblaster-dongle-support.md

 The Solo now supports the [Creative Sound Blaster PLAY!
 2](https://uk.creative.com/p/sound-cards/sound-blaster-play-2).
 This
-USB sound card offers a 3.5mm mic-in socket which will record up to 48kHz mono audio at 16 bits.
+sound card presents a 3.5mm mic-in socket and records audio up to 48kHz in mono.

 A new SOSI download is available with this enabled:
 <form action="http://www.solo-system.org/sosi">